 From Mary H.K.
 Choi comes an emotional story about two estranged sisters and the circumstances that tangle their complicated relationship into an even messier web.
 Jayne is a struggling fashion student in New York City with poor taste in men.
 Her older sister June is the successful one, with an expensive apartment and a stable finance job.
 When June is diagnosed with cancer, the two sisters come crashing back into each others’ lives.
 Jayne and June Baek are forced to reevaluate their relationship, and just how far they would go to protect each other—even if it means swapping identities.

-2. To All the Boys I’ve Loved Before by Jenny Han
+To All the Boys I’ve Loved Before cover image

 I know we’re all head-over-heels in love with Peter K, but the relationship between the three Song sisters is a huge part of what makes the To All the Boys I’ve Loved Before series so great.
 Sometimes they don’t always get along, but because each sister is flawed and unique their relationship feels incredibly real.
 Who wouldn’t want to be a Song sister?